-Centric Health is pursuing a strategy of expansion and growth through mergers and accretive acquisitions as well as from organic growth opportunities.
+Centric Health is pursuing a strategy of expansion and growth through mergers and accretive acquisitions as well as from organic growth opportunities to establish a national network which focuses on services to seniors, corporate health plans and surgical and medical centres.
 Centric Health's acquisitions are targeted towards entrepreneurial companies with a successful track record and intellectual property.
 This expansion and diversification is primarily into healthcare sectors which, not only demonstrate compelling growth prospects in and of themselves, but also present synergies, rationalization and cross-selling benefits at all of its sites in creating meaningful stakeholder value with an overarching focus on quality care to our patients.
-This diversified strategy across 7 provinces with multiple business units aims to mitigate the various business risks associated with healthcare companies and provide a meaningful platform for sustainable growth.
-The Company's revenues earned for the six months ended June 30, 2012 by province and segment are denoted below as well as the Company's quarter by quarter revenue since 2009.
+This diversified strategy across seven provinces with multiple business units aims to mitigate the various business risks associated with healthcare companies and provide a meaningful platform for sustainable growth.
+The Company's revenues earned for the nine months ended September 30, 2012 by province and segment are denoted below as well as the Company's quarter by quarter revenue since 2009.

 Centric Health has a strategic focus to differentiate its services and product offerings by partnering with healthcare professionals and employees to achieve clinical excellence with a focus on the highest standards of care.
-One of the objectives of the prospectus supplement to the base shelf prospectus was to offer Centric Health's staff, associates and healthcare professionals, via a directed share program, an opportunity to invest in an industry in which they work, understand and are passionate about.
 Centric Health's long-term objective is that management, staff and healthcare professionals will own between 30% to 40% of the Company.
-This will allow Centric Health to offer patients an integrated, multi-disciplinary, personalized unique brand of care.
+This will allow Centric Health to offer patients a comprehensive and personalized unique brand of care.

 It is expected that organic growth, top line initiatives as well as rationalization opportunities resulting in reduced corporate and operating costs will be realized over the next several quarters.
 Efficiencies have begun to be realized through consolidation of premises and facilitating centralization of support services and staff.
 These initiatives will continue in the coming quarters through IT systems integrations, centralized purchasing and standardization of various transaction streams in the operations of the businesses.
 In addition, the Company continues to pursue tuckin acquisitions which will complement and enhance the Company's existing core operations.

 The Company's strategy for a diversified portfolio of healthcare operations is illustrated through the diagram below.